+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 5. xenForo (Paid)

 XenForo is a self-hosted premium forum software best suited for businesses.
-It uses gamification to increase user engagement and integrates with Facebook so users can register through social media.
-It makes sharing to Facebook easier as well.
+It uses gamification to increase user engagement – including social sharing, activity milestones, appreciation tools, and a reward scheme – and integrates with Facebook so users can register through social media.

-XenForo has a recent activity feed so members can quickly get up-to-date.
+XenForo has a responsive design that works well on any device, along with a recent activity feed so members can quickly get up-to-date.
 There are also notifications to make it even more straightforward to engage with the community.

 It’s likely that you’ll find all the add-ons you need, but in case you don’t, they can help you develop one of your own with their framework.